-What rental typically includes
+What a photo booth rental typically includes

-What rental costs in 2026
+What a photo booth rental costs in 2026

 Market Typical range